 People with multiple felonies can still apply for gun rights restoration, though their legal history can complicate the process.
 The court can consider the nature of the offenses, whether they’re violent, and their potential overlap.
 They may also consider how much time has passed since each felony, as well as your record of behavior since then.

 Our firm has received many awards and positive reviews for our deep commitment to justice.
 With over 40 years of experience and thousands of cases defended, we bring the type of legal knowledge you can feel confident in.
 We can offer honest, straightforward advice, translating our extensive case-specific experience into custom counsel to serve each client’s needs.
-When you’re ready to make a case for reclaiming your gun rights, reach out to us.
+When you are ready to make a case for reclaiming your gun rights, contact the W. James Payne Law Firm.